- Fee assured

 Current NHS consultant posts held

-In addition to being a Consultant Physician in Endocrinology and Diabetes at the Countess of Chester Hospital, he is the clinical lead for an award winning Integrated Diabetes Services.
+In addition to being a Consultant Physician in Endocrinology, Diabetes & Internal Medicine at the Countess of Chester Hospital, he is the clinical lead for an award winning Integrated Diabetes Services.

 He leads a successful clinical trials unit and publishes in peer reviewed journals on a regular basis on various diabetes and endocrine topics and presents nationally and internationally.